All the home loan, property and finance jargon explained

 Refinancing - when you acquire a new loan to take over an older one for the same asset.

-Renovation loans - a sum of money borrowed as loan to pay for maintenance or structural changes to your property.
+Renovation loans - a sum of money borrowed as a short term loan to pay for maintenance or structural changes to your property.

 Rental yield - a measure of the percentage of income return you earn from your property.